webringapps/webringapps.github.io/content/_index.md

   intro: null
   tiles:
   - title: Clients
-    icon: fa-heart
+    icon: fa fa-heart
-    content: We care about our clients and their needs
+    content: We like success, so do our clients.
+We wan't our clients to success, it is our goal.
   - title: Deliver on time
-    icon: fa-clock-o
+    icon: fa fa-hourglass-half
-    content: Deadlines are something we take seriously
+    content: Time is money and we don't like to loose time or money.
+We are sure our clients feel the same.
   - title: Web Security
-    icon: fa-lock
+    icon: fa fa-lock
-    content: We don't compromise security, our solutions are safe!
+    content: Compromising security is not worth the risk.
+Make your solutions secure and avoid headache!
   - title: We are sharp
-    icon: fa-bolt
+    icon: fa fa-bolt
-    content: Staying up to date with technology and updates
+    content: Staying up to date with technology and updates is one of our key advantages and we plan to keep it that.
   - title: Responsive design
-    icon: fa-laptop
+    icon: fa fa-laptop
-    content: Solutions that will adopt to any screen size
+    content: When it comes to web UI solutions there is no excuse to make UIs that don't fit modern world screens.
+Our solutions incorporate responsive design.
   - title: Cloud ready solutions
-    icon: fa-cloud
+    icon: fa fa-cloud
-    content: Avoid headache and build apps that will scale
+    content: We are experts when it comes to could delivery, making your solutions ready to deploy, scale and fit modern age software demands.

 process:
   title: Our development process
-  subtitle: Keep it clean.
-Keep it simple
+  subtitle: Keep it clean; Keep it simple
-  intro: The key to success is to avoid unnecessary complexity.
-We try to keep our development process clean and simple.
-Iterative process and cycles of development and client feedback gives best results in development and product delivery.
+  intro: The key to success is to avoid unnecessary complexity and noise.
+We keep our development process clean and simple.
+Keeping our development process clean, using iterative development cycles and client's feedback give us best results.

   tiles:
   - title: Identify
-    icon: fa-lightbulb-o
+    icon: far fa-lightbulb
-    content: Identify client needs, define goals and remove "noise"
+    content: Identify client needs, propose possible improvements, define goals and remove "noise"
   - title: Strategy
-    icon: fa-edit
+    icon: fa fa-edit
     content: Make a plan to produce solution within timeframe and budget, but keep quality assurance high
   - title: Build
-    icon: fa-cogs
+    icon: fa fa-cogs
     content: Start building solution in iterative process, get feedback from clients, repair and make it better
   - title: Launch
-    icon: fa-rocket
+    icon: fa fa-rocket
-    content: Launch solution within deadline and continue to give support
+    content: Launch solution within deadline, continue to give support and improve over time

 sections: